Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/hw-setup.md

   <img src="../../img/print-cover-top.png" alt="Cover (Top View)" width=310>
 </a>

-In addition to putting the neck of CribSense flat against the build plate, you may notice that the models are rotated around the vertical axis.
+In addition to putting the neck of baby monitor flat against the build plate, you may notice that the models are rotated around the vertical axis.
 This may be necessary to fit the model inside the build volume of your 3D printer.
-This rotation is optional if the length of your build volume is long enough to accommodate CribSense.
+This rotation is optional if the length of your build volume is long enough to accommodate baby monitor.

 ### IR LED Circuit